Markahofmeister/automation/README.md

 It will then make a directory ouside of the automation folder, named the same as the remote directory.
 It will clone the remote repository to the local directory, and then rename the Item-List.xlsx file that is used for Accounting to a project-specific name.
 Finally, it creates 3 commonly used directories for different parts of a project.

+It also sets up plantUML, a text-based UML software that I use to model flowcharts, state machines, and other diagrams.

 cp.cmd requires the use of Github CLI, so gh.exe must be in the same directory.

 This Batchfile saves a tremendous amount of time creating new repositories, allowing me to begin work on a new idea and immediately version control my whole process.